 Here are the current USGS Water Level data for some of our favorite rivers and some notes on the fishery.
 Pop into the shop for advice on the latest hot flies, spots and tactics.

 Assabet River at Maynard, MA

 Stocked with brown trout in the Spring and Fall, our local stream provides reliable action close to home.
-We stocked the Assabet again this Spring and fishing will stay productive until the water temperature starts to rise.
+We will stock the Assabet again this Spring and fishing will stay productive until the water temperature starts to rise.
 San Juans, Eggs, Black/Olive Woolly Buggers, small pheasant tails, Caddis and midges are the flies of choice.

 Ideal flow (cfs): 80–120.